 This company was created in 2014 by two Austrian inventors who sought a reusable alternative to single-use capsules.
 While the packaging doesn’t list all compatible machines, the Mister Barista website claims compatibility with “all Nespresso models since 2003.”
 If you own a Nespresso coffee maker, these refillable capsules might be for you.

 The product also includes a coffee spoon and a plastic holder which enables you to scoop your coffee grounds right into the steel capsule.
-But the holder seems superfluous: If not secured tightly, the capsule often comes loose.
-This often leaves you to fish it out of the coffee grounds with damp fingertips from removing the capsule from your machine.
-Filling the capsule with a teaspoon is more practical.
+However, we found filling the capsule with a teaspoon is more practical.

-Instructions for use are included on the reverse of the packaging, but could illustrate more clearly how to place the cap on the capsule to close it tightly.
+Instructions for use are included on the reverse of the packaging but could illustrate more clearly how to place the cap on the capsule to close it tightly.
 Once you’ve gotten the hang of it, it’s quite easy.
-Mr. Barista scored below original Nespresso capsules in our subjective taste test.

-The reusable Nespresso pod capsules from Mister Barista are less sturdy than those from Mycoffeestar, but still a bargain .
+The reusable Nespresso pod capsules from Mister Barista are less sturdy than those by Mycoffeestar (see below), but still a bargain.

 You can order your Mister Barista directly from the manufacturers or on Amazon**.